-(2) The Discovery of Domain-Agnostic Features: Taking the cross-domain task with PASCAL VOC as the source-domain dataset and DeepGlobe as the target-domain dataset as an example, this paper verifies the domain-agnostic feature mining ability of TTIs and the category discriminability of the domain-agnostic feature representation space.
-To evaluate the effectiveness of domain-agnostic feature mining, all images from the source domain dataset PASCAL VOC are fed into FSS-ITs, where both the raw features (produced by the feature extraction backbone) and the transformed features (obtained after TTIs transformation) are generated.
+Taking the cross-domain task of PASCAL VOC $\rightarrow$ DeepGlobe as an example, this paper verifies the domain-agnostic feature mining ability of TTIs and the category discriminability of the domain-agnostic feature space.
+To evaluate the effectiveness of domain-agnostic feature mining, all images from the source-domain dataset PASCAL VOC are fed into FSS-ITs, where both the raw features (produced by the feature extraction backbone) and the transformed features (obtained after the transformation of TTIs) are generated.
 For each image, the mean vector of its features is computed.
-Then, these mean vectors collectively form the feature representation space of the entire source domain.
-For the target domain dataset DeepGlobe, we construct the feature representation space in the same manner.
-Since this feature representation space is high-dimensional (1024 dimensions), we adopt the same approach as in Fig. \ref{FIG_ABS-SQFS} to project the high-dimensional features into a two-dimensional space while preserving as much information as possible.
-The overlap between the source and target feature representation spaces is then examined, which serves as the basis for evaluating the domain-agnostic feature mining capability.
+Then, these mean vectors collectively form the feature space of the entire source domain.
+For the target-domain dataset DeepGlobe, we construct the feature space in the same manner.
+Since this feature space is high-dimensional (512 dimensions), we project the high-dimensional features into a two-dimensional space while preserving as much information as possible using Principal Component Analysis (PCA).
+The overlap between the source- and target-domain feature spaces is then examined, which serves as the basis for evaluating the domain-agnostic feature mining capability.

-Fig. \ref{FIG_ABS-DDAFS}(a–b) presents the visualization results of the feature spaces from the source and target domains.
-Specifically, Fig. \ref{FIG_ABS-DDAFS}(a) shows the raw feature space, where the source and target domain feature spaces do not overlap and exhibit a clear deviation, indicating a significant domain shift between PASCAL VOC and DeepGlobe.
-However, after transformation by TTIs, as shown in Fig. \ref{FIG_ABS-DDAFS}(b), the source and target domain feature spaces overlap with each other, suggesting that the domain shift has been effectively suppressed and that TTIs have successfully identified a domain-agnostic feature representation space.
-It is worth noting that both PASCAL VOC and DeepGlobe contain multiple categories, and the categories included in different images may vary significantly.
-Therefore, the limited number of images within the dataset makes it difficult for the feature distributions in Fig. \ref{FIG_ABS-DDAFS}(a-b) to approximate Gaussian distributions.
+Figs. \ref{FIG_ABS-DDAFS} (a–b) present the visualization results of the feature spaces from the source and target domains.
+Specifically, Fig. \ref{FIG_ABS-DDAFS} (a) presents the raw feature space, where the source- and target-domain feature spaces do not overlap and exhibit a clear deviation, indicating a significant domain shift between PASCAL VOC and DeepGlobe.
+However, after transformation by TTIs, as shown in Fig. \ref{FIG_ABS-DDAFS} (b), the two feature spaces overlap, suggesting that the domain shift has been effectively suppressed and that TTIs has successfully identified a domain-agnostic feature space.